It’s been a hard day’s night, and you should be sleeping like a log. Instead, you decide to relax a bit and binge on

-Netflix gets their content from movie studios, television networks and other video content providers.
+Netflix gets its content from movie studios, television networks, and other video content providers.
 The agreements it makes with the providers usually include separate licensing agreements for each region Netflix serves.

 This results in cases where your favorite movie or show is unavailable when you’re traveling abroad.

 Over the years, Netflix has become adept at detecting when a VPN is being used to connect to their streaming service.
 When they do detect a VPN, they immediately blacklist the IP addresses the VPN provider is using.

 Netflix is so skilled at this that many VPN providers have decided to take their ball and go home, no longer offering Netflix access to their users.

 While there are still VPN services that can access Netflix, many of them are slow to respond when their Netflix access stops working.
 Luckily there is still at least one VPN service that refuses to back down from Netflix

 The Best Alternative When PureVPN Fails

 Netflix and VPN providers are playing a global version of hide-and-seek.
 When the streaming provider detects a VPN server is being used to access their service, it blacklists it.
 The VPN provider then sets up new servers, and it’s Netflix’s turn to once again go looking for the servers.

 When a VPN user finds their access to Netflix is blocked, they get a bit ticked off, and then contact their VPN provider.
 Ideally, the provider will quickly respond to the customers’ wails of despair by setting up new VPN servers, opening up Netflix access once again.
 Next move: Netflix.

 Eventually, this back-and-forth begins to wear on the VPN providers, taxing their available resources to the point that many of them have dropped out of the game, no longer offering access to Netflix to their users.

 Luckily, there is still a VPN provider that has primo hide-and-seek skills and continues to keep Netflix access open for their clients.

 NordVPN has a good track record when it comes to maintaining access to Netflix.
-The provider’s extensive resources are being put to good use for their bingeing customers.
+The provider’s extensive resources are being put to good use for their binging customers.
 (For a full review of NordVPN, click here.)